forhonourlx/NinjaTrader8_InteractiveBrokers_PacingDownloader/README.md

 - Making more than 60 requests within any ten minute period.
 - Bars which size is 30 seconds or less older than six months.
 - Note: BID_ASK counts as two requests.
+- Note: The TWS is designed to accept up to 50 messages(i.e. requesting data, placing orders, requesting your portfolio... etc.) per second coming from the client side.

 || *Bar Size* || *Valid Duration* ||